 For some women monthly cycle can cause hormonal-induced dark circles and puffiness.

-Pregnancy and menopause can cause the skin become more transparent and underlying blood vessels to be more visible.
+Pregnancy and menopause can cause the skin to become more transparent and underlying blood vessels to be more visible.

 Treatment Options for Under-Eye Circles